 What is boundary crossing?

-Be aware of ethical codes and practice guidelines related to boundaries from associations such as the American Psychological Association (APA) and the American Counseling Association (ACA).
+Be aware of ethical codes and practice guidelines related to professional boundaries from associations such as the American Psychological Association (APA) and the American Counseling Association (ACA).
 Typically, they prohibit “dual relationships,” where the counselor fulfills multiple roles.
 The counselor may also be the client’s friend or an investor in his or her business.
 Other areas often covered in codes of ethics include guidelines for accepting gifts.

 In addition, be familiar with your state’s regulations and legislation addressing the client-counselor relationship, your employer’s policies (if applicable), and articles related to professional boundaries.

-Establish boundaries from the start of the counseling relationship.
+Establish professional boundaries from the start of the counseling relationship.
 Talk to your client about items such as the purpose of the relationship, fees, and appointments, and document your discussion.
 Have the client sign a form that he or she has received the information.
 In essence, you’re obtaining informed consent.

 Sit at an appropriate distance during the appointment and be cautious when touching a client because it can easily be misinterpreted.
 Don’t disclose too much personal information.
 It’s acceptable to receive small gifts of gratitude, but nothing that’s valuable or creates some kind of indebtedness to the client.
 You should document all gifts received.

-If you’re unsure whether a boundary has been crossed, consult your association’s code of ethics and standards.
+If you’re unsure whether a professional boundary has been crossed, consult your association’s code of ethics and standards.

 The goal isn’t to appear rigid and unfeeling, but to establish the “rules” of the relationship.
-Perhaps one of the most important ways to deal with boundary crossing is to act promptly.
+Perhaps one of the most important ways to deal with professional boundary crossing is to act promptly.

 How you handle a client who crosses professional boundaries depends on the behavior.
 However, some general guidelines can help.